snpsuen/XDP_LBDSR_Enhance/README.md

 docker exec -it -u root curlclient sh ip route add 192.168.25.10/32 via 172.17.0.2
 ```
+More realistically, say in a production environment, it is necessary for the VIP host route to be originated as a stub link and advertised by routing protocols like OSPF and BGP throughout an autonmous system and beyond.

 #### 4  Test it out
 1. Issue a curl command from the curl client to the service VIP in a loop.